SANCTUARY IN THE CITY

 Our second season of Sanctuary in the City, free lunchtime concerts at the crossroads of Downtown and Belltown, aims to foster a spirit of contemplation and respite in the midst of our busy and stressful lives.
 Join us for a 45-minute concert featuring some of the region’s finest musicians performing baroque to modern works, including many works by underrepresented composers.

 Performances take place in the beautiful and luminous sanctuary of Christ our Hope at the Josephinum, 1902 2nd Ave (2nd Ave. at Stewart St.) in Downtown Seattle.
-After the concert, join the musicians and fellow music-lovers next door at Moore Coffee for sandwiches, treats, and more!
+After the concert, join the musicians and fellow music-lovers next door at the James Moore Bar and Kitchen for sandwiches, treats, and more!

 Wednesday, September 5 12:10 pm